OpenGeoportal/Data-Ingest/README.md

 ===================
 The Data Ingest component interfaces with Geoserver, allowing to list, upload, download, update and delete vector data stores and associated metadata.
 It provides both a REST API and a UI.
 The implementation uses the [Geoserver Manager](https://github.com/geosolutions-it/geoserver-manager) library to comunicate with Geoserver.

 This is a [Spring Boot](https://projects.spring.io/spring-boot/) project.
-You can ompile and run it on the command line with:
+You can compile and run it on the command line with:

 ```bash
 mvn spring-bot:run